 Although it’s obvious to see that this was a low budget production, it’s worth noting the soundtrack, which includes various songs from unsigned artists.
 The majority are quite well produced and even if some of them were laughable (lyrics like, If your body’s feeling big and you feel like Mr. hippo or Mrs. pig you got to work out etc), no one can tell me that they didn’t enjoy the disco monstrosity of, ‘Only You Tonight’.
 I was watching this on a train and it made me feel like jumping up and dancing.
 I guess I just get that feeling when I hear pure eighties synthesiser pop with a big bubblegum chorus that will stay in your brain for the next two months.
 Come on, don’t lie, you know that you loved it too!

 When we are not seeing well-endowed bunnies in tight spandex bouncing up and down to the strings of pop oddities, then we are either watching the unseen maniac slaughter them or the male characters going toe to toe in the strangest of locations.
 As you can imagine by the gymnasium setting, there’s more testosterone here than in a Prison rugby team and so there was bound to be a couple of punch ups.
 In one of them Chuck (played by the director’s brother) takes on Jim, our suspect número uno to settle a fall out over a babe.
 Or was it a garbage can?
-I can’t recall now, but anyway they pull off their best Hulk Holgan impersonations and roll about on the floor pounding each other repeatedly.
+I can’t recall now, but anyway, they pull off their best Hulk Holgan impersonations and roll about on the floor pounding each other repeatedly.
 When it breaks up though, neither of them has even the faintest bruise.

 So 500 or so words and I still haven’t mentioned the killings, which I’m guessing is the real reason why you are watching.
 Well there’s a large body count and some lashings of crimson, but nothing in terms of suspense.
 If you ignore the impossibilities of the safety pin as a weapon, then I guess that you could call it a neat gimmick, but the movie’s far too cheesy to be creepy.
 What is quite astounding is how after eleven dead fitness freaks are wrapped in white body bags and stretchered off to cinema obscurity, it doesn’t affect business at all and Rhonda’s gym remains open all hours for working up a sweat.
 In some cases, corpses are carried out the back, whilst the strumpets carry on twisting and none of them discuss the sudden loss of their silicone embedded buddies.

 The movie concentrates very hard on its mystery aspect and it’s a case of you will either guess it immediately or you won’t at all, but it keeps the plot chugging along nicely.
-Prior uses his experience and obvious favouritism toward the action genre to even add in a gun battle during the climax and if you include the various fist fights, slashings and endless scenes of scantily clad floozies working out, then this has far too much in its gym bag to become tedious.
+Prior uses his experience and obvious favouritism toward the action genre to even add a gun battle during the climax and if you include the various fist fights, slashings and endless scenes of scantily clad floozies working out, then this has far too much in its gym bag to become tedious.
 It does however suffer from a lack of creativity in its cinematography and feels somewhat flat and uninspired.
-Sledgehammer, the director’s previous foray in to stalk and slash cinema, was really creepy in places and had a couple of memorable set pieces.
-It’s been noted that there were disagreements between some of the crew members, especially the director of photography, which may explain why this is so pedestrian in the way that it’s conveyed, but for me it was crying out for a tad of tension.
+Sledgehammer, the director’s previous foray in to stalk and slash cinema, was really gloomy in places and had a couple of memorable set pieces.
+It’s been noted that there were disagreements between some of the crew members, especially the director of photography, which may explain why this is so pedestrian in the way that it’s conveyed.
+For me, it was crying out for a tad of tension.
 If they had used the same energy during the kill scenes as they had when filming the movements of their bazooka breasted bimbos, we would have been discussing a cult classic right now.

 Killer Workout is a flame grilled cheddar treat, which fails as a slasher movie, but works as an outrageous slice of nostalgia from an era that most of us love.
 It’s one that fans will adore, because its so cheesy in everything from its performances and characters to its use of eighties stereotypes.
 And let’s not forget the soundtrack, which is literally awesome.
 Even the theme that plays over the opening credits is like a disco’d up version of Halloween’s notorious score.
 The director was a man with a good sense of humour and it’s easy to see that tongue was firmly in cheek here.